pirxpilot/component-shrinkwrap/Readme.md

 Saves and recreates your `components` directory.
 Keeps list of components and their versions in `component-shrinkwrap.json`

+This version only supports component 0.x.
+Source code for component shrinkwrap compatible with component 1.x is located in [component-js/shrinkwrap](https://github.com/componentjs/shrinkwrap)

 ## Install

     npm install -g component component-shrinkwrap